How Your Credit Score Is Calculated

 The following is what goes into determining your credit score:

 - Payment History (35%).
 Making payments on time is a critical factor in establishing a good score.
 Missed or late payments and bankruptcies will result in a lower rating, as will collections and consumer proposals.

 - Outstanding Debts (30%).
 As long as you pay your debts, you’re in good shape.
 However, the more money you’ve borrowed and have yet to pay back, the lower your credit score will be.

 - Credit History (15%).
 A long credit history says more about your financial habits than a short one.
-This is why it’s a good idea to start building your credit early, with small loans you’ll be able to pay back.
+This is why it’s a good idea to start building your credit early; with small loans, you’ll be able to pay it back.

 - Recent Credit Inquiries (10%).
 Lenders will often inquire about your credit.
 Numerous recent requests to check your credit can negatively impact your score, although not as much as missed payments.

 - Credit Diversity (10%).
 Like credit inquiries, this isn’t a massive part of your credit score, but it matters.
 Having many different types of credit demonstrates an ability to manage your finances well.